jakshi/lysenko.dev/content/posts/2024-year-sum-up.md

 I want to:

 * I want to reduce doom scrolling to less than 30 minutes per day.
+    * Doom scrolling is:
+        * Facebook
+        * Telegram
+        * Twitter
+        * Reddit
+        * Google News
+        * Netflix
+    * I can control it through screen time log on my phone.
 * I want to be mindful every day.
+    * That's hard to measure.
+    * I can check my mood and what I'm worry about monthly.
 * I want to keep my performance at work at more than expected or better level
 * sleep >= 7:30 hours per day for at least 20 days per month.
     * Get a better sleeping place for myself.
 * Have my weight <= 80 kg.
-  * Do at least 8000 steps every day
+    * Do at least 8000 steps monthly average.
+    * I want to try monthly average, to incentivize me to do more than 8k steps on some days to compensate for less steps on other days.
 * fix >= 2 of my health problems
 * write code every day. programming language doesn't matter.
 * earn 5000 USD per month after expenses.
-  * start investing in ETF fund(s)
+    * continue to invest in ETF fund(s) and provident fund
-* start speaking Thai, even if it will be very simple talks.
+    * find 3rd source of income.
+* Get progress in moving to Australia.
+    * Define plan, milestones, what my progress look like.
+    * Start to move towards that goal.
+* Save 100 hours by automating things.
+    * Personal finance
+    * Bills
+    * Tasks logs
+    * Migrate all my notes to Obsidian
+* That can sound silly - but I want a better chair :)
+* I want to limit coffee to 1 cup per week.

 # Retrospective on 2024 goals.
 I wanted:

 * I want to plan every coming day.
 * sleep >= 7:30 hours per day for at least 20 days per month.
     * Get a better sleeping place for myself.
+    * 5 months out of 12
 * Have my weight <= 90 kg.
     * Do at least 8000 steps every day
+    * 2 months out of 12
 * fix >= 2 of my health problems
 * write code >= 3 days per week. programming language doesn't matter.
+    * Finding sunday coding sessions was a great help.
+    * I also do programming exercises from Cracking the Coding Interview book every weekend.
 * earn 5000 USD per month after expenses.
-  * start investing in ETF fund(s)
+    * I continue to invest in ETF fund(s)
+    * I started to invest in provident fund.
 * start speaking Thai, even if it will be very simple talks.
+    * I'm in fully Thai team now, that helps :)

 # Gallery
 ## Job search